Atlanta (gastropod): Identification

+The Atlanta, whose discovery dates back to the La Pérouse expedition and which were so named by Mr. Lesueur—though Mr. Rang was the first to make their true characteristics known—complete the series of Heteropods.
+They link these mollusks to the Gastropods, whose entire conformation they share, as we have previously seen.

+The Atlanta do not differ as much from the Carinaria Lamarck, 1801 as one might believe at first glance; one can even form a very accurate idea of them by imagining them as Carinaria whose bodies, while retaining their shape, have been reduced in proportion, and whose shells have simultaneously achieved a development large enough for the animal to retract into them entirely.
+The branchial cavity with which they are provided, and the slightly different termination of the intestine and the oviduct within this cavity, are evidently nothing more than the result of this shell development, which has brought about an analogous development in the corresponding part of the mantle.

+Finally, the ability of the Atlanta to shelter themselves completely within their shells further explains the presence in these mollusks of an operculum, arranged exactly as it is in Gastropods with turbinate shells.

 Many authors (e.g., Thiriot-Quiévreux, 1973, p.
 240; Richter, 1974, p.
 60; Seapy, 1990, p.
 107) admit that identification of Atlanta species is difficult and including soft-part features (eyes, radula, operculum) or application of transmitted light to observe inner shell structures (Richter, 1987, p.
 178) are very helpful in distinguishing species with similar shells.
 However, such methods are unavailable for fossil material.
 This makes identifying fossil species of Atlanta quite difficult and even well-preserved specimens occasionally can only be related to existing taxa with a query (e.g., Atlanta sp. in Janssen, 2004, p.
 108; Atlanta cf. echinogyra in Jansen 2007).
 Advantageous in this study of fossil atlantids, however, is the fact that all specimens are preserved as opaque aragonitic shells as a result of recrystallisation, which facilitates assessing protoconch shape and ornament with a normal 25 or 50× binocular magnification, they are thus much easier studied than in the usually very transparent and shiny Recent specimens.
 Still, here, too, study of the larval shell shape and micro-ornamentation by SEM is highly desirable or even indispensable.